testingisdocumenting/znai/td-documentation-cli/documentation/snippets/external-code-snippets.md

     :include-file: file-name.js

-Include-dash family is our custom extension to markdown to support various scenarios.
+Include-dash family is our custom extension to Markdown to support various scenarios.

 :include-file: file-name.js